NTD-Modelling-Consortium/LF/README.md

 -r 200: number of simualtions to run.
 Has to be smaller than or equal to the number of parameter sets given in the parameter file.

--o results: folder in which to save the outputs.
+-o results: folder in which to save the outputs of the simulation.
 This folder must be created inside the C++ code folder.